jessetvogel/rust-web/README.md

 # TinyWeb 🌱 Rust on the client.
 No dependencies.

 Build the client-side with Rust.
-Works with any http framework to build fullstack applications in canonical Rust!
+Works with any http framework to build fullstack applications in pure Rust!

 # What's TinyWeb?

 TinyWeb is a toolkit to build web applications that care about both correctness and simplicity.

-It allows client side application to be build with canonical Rust utilizing its strict type system and great built-in tooling.
-It has a tiny footprint of less than 800 lines of code, has no build step and no external dependencies.
+Allows client side applications to be build in pure Rust in a similar fashion to backend applications, utilizing the language strict type system and great built-in tooling.
+Has a tiny footprint with less than 800 lines of code, has no build step and no external dependencies.

 # Features